steve-dave8/Image-Filters/README.md

 ### Background

 I'm teaching myself Angular and I like to learn through doing projects.
 I wanted to pick a project idea that was similar to something I have done before but not exactly the same.
-So I based this on my [Webcam Filters](https://gitlab.com/steve-dave8/webcam-filters) that I created with React.
+So I based this on my [Webcam Filters](https://gitlab.com/steve-dave8/webcam-filters) app that I created with React.

 ### Local Dev Environment